A Philosophy That Respects Individual Differences

 Goodness of Fit

 This term refers to the level of compatibility between individuals, or between a person and his environment.
 A good fit can improve any relationship, whether in a marriage or a friendship or between a boss and her assistant.
 However, it is in the parent-child relationship that “goodness of fit” is most important.
 A parent may love both her children but have a better relationship with one of them because their temperaments interact more easily.
 Goodness of fit also plays a role in many of the child’s other significant relationships, such as with his teachers.
 The way a child is viewed can vary greatly with the circumstances.
 For example, a highly active impulsive eight-year old girl, with two older brothers, and attending a non-demanding public school would probably be viewed as a tomboy.
-But if that same child were the only daughter of two older rather finicky parents living in a small Manhattan apartment, enrolled in an all-girls private school that requires uniforms, she would very likely be diagnosed with ADHD and put on medication.
+But if that same child were the only daughter of two older rather finicky parents living in a small Manhattan apartment and enrolled in an all-girls private school that requires uniforms, she would very likely be diagnosed with ADHD and put on medication.

 This seemingly daunting term should not be confused with perfect parenting.
 Expert parenting does not require a detailed knowledge of child development or an extensive library of sometimes-contradictory books on childhood problems.
 To be an expert parent you primarily need to understand and accept your child for the person he truly is (not the child you wished you had) and to do your best to adapt your parenting style to the temperament and capabilities of your child.